|

 Document N. 2

-Burgundian winegrower outside his loge (south of Auxerre, Yonne), in 1936 A private photo belonging to Mr. Jean Guilly and showing his father, a
+A private photo belonging to Mr. Jean Guilly and showing his father, a

-winegrower, posing outside his drystone loge, south of Auxerre in the
+winegrower, posing outside his dry stone loge, south of Auxerre in the

 Yonne département, in 1936.

-A small-sized affair, no more than 5 or 6 metres in inside circumference, the Auxerrois winegrower's lodge barely managed
+5 or 6 metres in inside circumference, the Auxerrois winegrower's lodge barely managed

 to accomodate his family when they accompanied him to work in the fields.
 The